tttppp/ragl/rules.md

 2.4.1 In the event of players leaving the lowest division during first week for any reasons, vacant slots may be re-occupied by the players from Waiting list.

-2.4.2 Waiting list is composed of players failing to qualify through late signups that have missed the qualification tournament (or when the tournament didn't take place), in order of performance in qualification tournament and then by enlisting datetime.
+2.4.2 The waiting list is composed of late signups and ordered by enlisting datetime.

 2.4.3 Any matches that were scheduled to be played before the player promotion from Waiting list takes place are to be played out of order until the end of the group stage (same rules as player-delayed matches).